fluxcd/community/README.md

 - 13 Nov 2020 - [The evolution of Flux with Stefan Prodan at GitOps Days EMEA](https://youtu.be/nGLpUCPX8JE)
 - 13 Nov 2020 - [Helm Users!
 What Flux 2 can do for you! by Scott Rigby at GitOps Days EMEA](https://youtu.be/JcKUawSQfQ0)
 - 12 Nov 2020 - [THe Power of GitOps with Flux v2: Managing Remote Clusters (CAPI demo) with Leigh Capili at GitOps Days EMEA](https://youtu.be/7W27tAv7Tvs)
-- 05 Nov 2020 - Philip Laine and Stefan Prodan will speak about [Flux v2 at Cloud Native Göteborg](https://www.meetup.com/TheCloudNativeGbg/events/273413291/)
+- 05 Nov 2020 - Philip Laine and Stefan Prodan: [Flux v2 at Cloud Native Göteborg](https://www.meetup.com/TheCloudNativeGbg/events/273413291/)
 - 02 Nov 2020 - [The Power of GitOps with Flux & GitOps Toolkit - Part 2](https://youtu.be/fC2YCxQRUwU)
 - 28 Oct 2020 - [The Kubelist Podcast: Flux with Michael Bridgen](https://www.heavybit.com/library/podcasts/the-kubelist-podcast/ep-5-flux-with-michael-bridgen-of-weaveworks/)
 - 19 Oct 2020 - [The Power of GitOps with Flux & GitOps Toolkit - Part 1](https://youtu.be/0v5bjysXTL8)